-The TPC will release future TPCx-IoT benchmark kits at its discretion to fix bugs or add features.
-When a new kit version is released the TPC will release a timetable regarding the last date a benchmark submission can be made using the previous kit version.
-After this date, only submissions using the new kit version will be considered, and submissions using the previous kit version will immediately be found non-compliant.
+The TPC will release future TPCx-IoT Kit at its discretion to fix bugs or add features.
+When a new Kit version is released the TPC will release a timetable regarding the last date a benchmark submission can be made using the previous Kit version.
+After this date, only submissions using the new Kit version will be considered, and submissions using the previous Kit version will immediately be found non-compliant.

-If the test sponsor would like new scripts or existing script changes to be included in a future release of the TPCx-IoT benchmark kit, then the test sponsor can donate the scripts or script code changes to the TPC and work with the TPC to get them included in the next release.
-If a test sponsor would like to see changes made to the java code of the kit, then the changes should be provided to the TPC for potential inclusion in the next release of the TPCx-IoT benchmark kit.
+If the test sponsor would like new scripts or existing script changes to be included in a future release of the Kit, then the test sponsor can donate the scripts or script code changes to the TPC and work with the TPC to get them included in the next release.

+If a test sponsor would like to see changes made to the java code of the Kit, then the changes should be provided to the TPC for potential inclusion in the next release of the Kit.